iottabyte/COP1334-Group/README.md

 1 - Make sure to always "Pull" before working on a file in order to have latest version

-2 - When done working on a file, commit changes and include message (optional I guess)
+2 - When done working on a file:

+    i.   save
+    ii.  stage changes (this can be done by either right clicking or pressing + for 'Stage All' in Git tab) iii. commit & include message
-3 - and then "Push" to update on server (very important! committing is not pushing!)
+    iv.
+"Push" to update on server (very important! committing is not pushing!)